 The kind of lifestyle you want to have in retirement

-Your retirement savings rate can have a big impact on your total return.
-See below how much could be stashed away with consistent saving.
-The following example is based on the U.S. median household annual income of $67,521 in 2020 (according to 2021 U.S. Census Bureau data) and assumes an average annual return of 6%.
+Consistent saving and your retirement savings rate can have a big impact on your total return.
+The following example is based on the U.S. median household annual income of $74,580 in 2022 (according to 2021 U.S. Census Bureau data) and assumes an average annual return of 6%.

 Dedicating 5% to 15% of your pre-tax income to retirement isn't always possible.
 You may be starting a new career, paying back student loans, or have other financial obligations and aren't able to save that much of your salary all at once.
-And that’s okay, because saving for retirement isn’t all or nothing.
-If that is the case, start with a percentage you're comfortable with and increase your savings rate gradually by 1% each year until you reach the 15% mark.
-If you’re getting a 1% annual raise at the same time, you might not even miss the extra money from your paychecks.
+Start with a percentage you're comfortable with and increase your savings rate gradually by 1% each year until you reach the 15% mark.

 Smart tools and strategies for savers of all ages

-Use budgeting templates to help keep track of your spending each month.
+Use budgeting templates to track your spending each month.

-Prioritizing and staying organized can keep you from stressing over not saving enough for all the things you want to do with your money.
-If you’ve got a plan for saving for multiple goals , it reduces the chance that something slips through the cracks.
+Prioritizing goals and staying organized can keep you from stressing over not saving enough for all the things you want to do with your money.
+When you have a plan for saving for multiple goals , it reduces the chance that something slips through the cracks.

-The buckets tool in the Ally Bank Online Savings Account helps you organize your savings into separate digital envelopes and set specific goals for each, eliminating the need to open multiple savings accounts to track your progress.
+The buckets tool in the Ally Bank Savings Account helps you organize your savings into separate digital categories and set specific goals for each, eliminating the need to open multiple savings accounts to track your progress.

-To make saving go even smoother, consider going on autopilot.
-By automatically diverting a portion of your paycheck, initiating recurring transfers into your respective savings accounts, or using the Surprise Savings booster in the Ally Bank Online Savings Account , you can ease some of the stress of reaching your goals.
+To make your savings go even smoother, consider putting it on autopilot with recurring transfers.
+This allows you to automatically add money into your respective savings accounts, or by using the Surprise Savings booster in the Ally Bank Savings Account , you can ease some of the stress of reaching your goals.

 You’ve got this

-When mapping out your financial future, age may act as milestones on the path to financial freedom – something that will be different for every individual.
-These milestones can help remind you of why you’re saving and visualize what today’s savings can look like later on.
-And remember, you're never too young or too old to save for the goals that matter to you.
+When mapping out your financial future, age can act as a milestone to guide your savings.
+But you're never too young or too old to save for the goals that matter most to you.